Skip to main content

 CostIncludedMay have additional costs

-DNS ManagementNot requiredDNS validation required
+DNS managementNot requiredDNS validation required

-Use CasesDevelopment, testing, internalProduction, customer-facing
+Use casesDevelopment, testing, internalProduction, customer-facing

 Standard Frontends are the optimal choice when you need rapid development capabilities and want to quickly share services for development or testing environments without any setup delays.